 LS: Can you explain the complexity of Intuitive Surgical’s compensation plans?

 EH: Compensation calculation is complex at Intuitive Surgical because we calculate it in a few different ways at different levels of granularity.
 For example, our sales reps are compensated on the sale of each individual robot, but then also comped on the number of uses of that robot and the number of times that robot performs surgery.
-With our old system, we simply could not reach that level of granularity for crediting our sales reps.
+With our old system, we simply could not reach that level of granularity for sales crediting.

 Anaplan helped us address this complexity but, at the same time, keep the plans as simple as possible so that reps understand their plans.
 And we’ve kept the main drivers simple: Sell robotic surgical systems and get surgeons to use them to improve patient outcomes.
 However, we’re in a changing market, and while we’ve been the dominant player in the space, we’re seeing competition coming in.
 To respond to that, we’re trying some new things, and that will result in increased complexity of our compensation plans.

 - Watch Intuitive Surgical discuss their implementation of Anaplan for sales compensation at Hub, our global user conference

 - Watch the on-demand webinar, “Creating motivating and personalized incentive plans”